BLASST: Dynamic BLocked Attention Sparsity via Softmax Thresholding: Methodology

-To find the optimal value of $a$ for a given target sparsity $S$, we propose the calibration procedure detailed in Algorithm~\ref{alg:calibration}.
-The process involves empirically finding the best-fitting threshold $\lambda_{\text{best}}$ for several context lengths $\{L_k\}$ that achieves the target sparsity $S$ (within a tolerance $\delta$).
-We then perform a linear regression on the transformed data points $(1/L_k, \lambda_{\text{best}})$ to find the slope $a$, which defines our calibration function $\lambda(L) = a/L$.
+To determine $a$ for any target sparsity, we propose the calibration procedure detailed in Algorithm~\ref{alg:calibration}.
+For each calibration sample $x_i$ of length $L_i$ and each candidate threshold $\lambda_j$, we measure the achieved sparsity $s_{ij}$ and record the scale factor $\lambda_j \cdot L_i$.
+Since sparsity for all thresholds can be computed from the same attention scores, the entire calibration requires only a single forward pass over $\mathcal{D}$.
+We then fit an exponential model $\lambda \cdot L = \alpha \cdot \exp(\beta \cdot s)$ to all collected data points.
+The exponential form reflects the heavy-tailed distribution of attention scores: small increases in threshold prune many low-scoring blocks, while further increases yield diminishing returns as only high-scoring blocks remain.
+In inference with target sparsity $S$, the threshold is $\lambda = \alpha \cdot \exp(\beta \cdot S) / L$, preserving the inverse relationship Eq.~\eqref{eq:threshold_scaling} while allowing the target sparsity to be adjusted at runtime without recalibration.

 More importantly, by targeting fixed sparsity levels, our calibration ensures predictable computational speedup across different context lengths.
 This is a crucial property for production deployment where consistent performance is required.
+We provide additional cross-dataset evidence in Appendix~\ref{sec:appendix_additional} (Table~\ref{tab:dataset_metrics}), showing that the calibrated parameter $a$ yields stable sparsity across diverse tasks without task-specific retuning.